How to Build a Thriving Innovation Ecosystem - The Big Bang Partnership

 What sort of participants should an innovation ecosystem include?

-A thriving innovation ecosystem needs to include a wide diversity of participants, from businesses at all stages, and all sizes, academia, government, not-for-profits, research organizations, funders and skills providers.
+A thriving, inclusive innovation ecosystem needs to include a wide diversity of participants, from businesses at all stages, and all sizes, academia, government, not-for-profits, research organizations, funders and skills providers.

 Diversity matters because it creates greater richness of expertise, ideas, network connections and perspectives.